Beat 3 – Go

 Oedipus begins the search for the murderer by commanding that everyone with knowledge of Laius’ death must come forward.
 He promises that no one will be punished, no matter what they share.

-Teiresias, an old blind prophet, tells Oedipus that he himself is the pollution in the land: “you are the murderer of the kind whose murderer you seek.”
+Teiresias, an old blind prophet, tells Oedipus that he himself is the pollution in the land: “You are the murderer of the kind whose murderer you seek.”

 Jocasta and others share what they know about Laius’s murder.
 Some of the details differ from what Oedipus has heard before.
 One peasant in particular, a survivor of the attack that killed Laius, seems to be the key to the truth.
 A search for him is undertaken.